yiochou/Resume/README.md

 ##### Tech: NodeJS, Express.js, MongoDB, MySQL, Redis, AWS S3, React/Redux, Webpack, Docker

 - LJIT.io was an outsourcing company.
-Developed various projects and utilized multiple technology.
+Developed various projects and utilized multiple technologies.
 Played both frontend and backend roles.
 - Blockchain game (dapp) project: Modified a smart contract and deployed to ethereum.
 Developed website with React, Redux, and web3 to interact with the deployed smart contract.
 - Video streaming platform project: Engineered frontend, backend, and database schema design.
 Stored video files on AWS S3, and deployed CDN for better viewer experience.
 - Gambling platform project: Implemented various lottery algorithms and unit tests.
 Saved the team significant time on writing tests by introducing template for test code auto generation.
-Launched/Established two-factor authentication.
+Launched two-factor authentication.
 - Took an active part in study group, and shared topics like SOLID, React/Redux, Database Transaction/Isolation and so on.

 ---